Darren Joseph: Ottawa Renegades

 In 2002, Joseph joined the expansion Ottawa Renegades where he played in 11 regular season games and had four catches for 37 yards and a touchdown in addition to 11 special teams tackles.
 During the 2003 season, he matched a CFL record when he recorded seven special teams tackles in a single game on October 13, 2003.

 BC Lions

 Joseph signed with the BC Lions in 2004 and played in five regular season games where he had six special teams tackles.
 He also played in the 92nd Grey Cup where he recorded three special teams tackles, but the Lions lost the game to the Toronto Argonauts.

 For his playing career, Joseph played in 175 regular season games and ran for 2,412 yards on 526 attempts, scoring 15 rushing touchdowns.
 He also caught 103 passes for 1,175 yards and four receiving touchdowns.
 While playing on special teams, he recorded 122 special teams tackles.

 Coaching career

 After working as a police officer following his playing career, Joseph became the running backs coach for the Ottawa Gee-Gees in 2021.
+Joseph stepped aside for the 2022 season, but returned for the 2023 campaign.